 Sleep and anxiety problems are among the most prevalent symptoms I hear from people who are not sure what is wrong but simply don’t feel well.
 If fatigue and brain fog are first and second on the list, sleep and anxiety are not far behind.
 I think the big difference, however, is sleep and anxiety are two of the most medicated symptoms, and thus pose an even greater threat to health and healing.
 There are safer alternatives, and I will suggest some of the tricks that worked for me, but the key is getting upstream to the real cause.
 Ultimately, neurotoxic illness is often at the root.
 Using safe alternatives that actually work, while addressing the cause, kept me sane while I used True Cellular Detox™ to support my bodies natural process of brain neurotoxins removal.
+Another safe option for anxiety is tapping.

-Not only are these symptoms overmedicated, the meds are some of the most dangerous on the market.
+Not only are symptoms overmedicated, the meds are some of the most dangerous on the market.
 I must say there is a time and a place to take a medication, especially in an emergency.
 There is even a time to take medicine to reduce a symptom, because the stress of the symptom may be greater than the side effect from the medication.
 However, this is not true healing, which can only happen when you remove the cause of what is interfering with the body’s ability to heal itself.
 Medications prescribed for sleep and anxiety have many adverse reactions and warning labels for a reason: they alter brain chemicals and function.
 They create dependency and are very difficult to stop once started.
 Most of these prescribed drugs affect the same receptors in the brain that addictive street drugs target, and some are actually more addictive.

 With that said, I’m by no means recommending anyone stops taking a prescription drug, especially without working with the doctor who prescribed it.
 I do, however, recommend educating yourself on the dangers of these drugs, which are often overlooked when spoken in the background of commercials showcasing beautiful, happy people having a wonderful day.
 The bottom line: you must get to the cause of why you’re suffering from anxiety and can’t sleep.